Do Pitbull Puppies’ Coat Change Color As They Grow?

 This is the most common color in the tri-color Pitbulls.
 They are a combination of black as a base color with tan and white on their neck, chest, and around the legs.

-Liver or chocolate
+Liver or Chocolate

 These Pitbulls have a shin brown coat with patches of tan or light brown shades on their face, chest, and around their neck, plus white under the neck and chest.